vmware-archive/vsphere-storage-for-kubernetes/documentation/zones.md

 ## Kubernetes Setup

-Add the zone and region `Tag` category names in `vsphere.conf` of each Kubernetes node.
-Note that the value is the Tag category names, "k8s-region" and "k8s-zone" and not the actual Tag names, the are: `vc1-region`, `zone-a` or `zone-b`.
+Add the zone and region vSphere `Tag Category` names in `vsphere.conf` of each Kubernetes node.
+Note that the value is the `Tag Category` names, "k8s-region" and "k8s-zone" and not the actual `Tag` names, the tag names themselves are: `vc1-region`, `zone-a` or `zone-b`.

 ```sh
 /etc/kubernetes/vsphere.conf